-woman feeling tired after taking a hot shower
+Most people feel tired after a shower because:

 When warm or hot water hits your skin, your body immediately activates its thermoregulation system.